Washington House approves new tax on capital gains as fight brews over a referendum

 If it were to become law, the tax is estimated to raise roughly $550 million annually, beginning in fiscal year 2023.
 The version that passed Wednesday would put that revenue into the state’s Education Legacy Trust Account to be used for early learning and child care programs.

-That language could complicate a final vote in the Senate.
+That referendum language could complicate a final vote in the Senate.
 In that chamber, Democrats last month passed SB 5096 by just a single vote, and only after they removed language in the initial bill to block a referendum.

 In a regularly scheduled news conference Wednesday, Senate Democratic Majority Leader Andy Billig of Spokane said the lawmakers in his caucus would have to decide whether they will approve the bill with the language preventing a referendum.